-A fantastical whimsy!
-Before I Wake movie carries a beautiful concept that could have moulded it into a better flick if it were not for its flaws.
-Even so, what certainly can’t be ruled out is the movie’s amazing theme that brings us closer to the astounding power of imagination.
+A beautiful fantastical whimsy!
+Before I Wake movie carries a gorgeous concept that could have moulded it into a better flick if it were not for its open-ended allusions.
+Even so, what certainly can’t be ruled out is Before I Wake movie’s amazing theme that brings us closer to the astounding power of imagination.

 Jacob Tremblay is everywhere.
 His cuteness is a delight to watch.
-He walks in with a confident mien to deliver extraordinary cutesy bits that are both enthralling and adorable just like he happens to be in person.
-At the end of the day he is delivering, who’s complaining?
+He walks in with a confident mien to deliver extraordinary cutesy bits that are both enthralling and adorable at the same time.
+That’s how he is in person too.
+It’s better we milk him enough before he grows up.

 Jessie’s Instant Obsession

 Jessie becomes obsessed with the powers of Cody and tries to bring her dead son Sean alive.
 But she isn’t aware of the Canker Man just yet.
 When she does meet it at one point, in a theatrical series of events, unfortunately, Mark ends up paying the price.
 Mark is swallowed in by the Cankerman, right in front of her, as she passes out.
 Waking up she finds Cody being taken in by Child Protective Services once again.
 She is not allowed to meet him, so she steals Cody’s file in hopes to locate him.
 It is then she meets Whelan Young, the first foster parent of Cody who has ended up in a mental hospital.

 Whelan tells her about his havocking past, a similar story of Canker Man taking his wife away.
 And no matter what he did afterwards to bring her back to life, by showing Cody pictures of her, he could only manage to bring her impressions back.
 It is sorry to see him break down trying to reason:

 He was too young.
 He was too young to even remember her right.